tnreason/tnreason-py/demonstrations/statistical_models_kg/README.md

 Based on the sample extraction formalism described in Chapter 11 of the [report](https://github.com/EnexaProject/enexa-tensor-reasoning-documentation/blob/master/tnreason_report.pdf) hybrid logic networks can be trained on data extracted from a knowledge base.

+## Approach

+We need a
+- `importanceQuery` marking object tuples which form a sample
+- `extractionQueries` extracting assignments to atomic variables for each sample

 ## Examples

 We demonstrate this method on the DBpedia Knowledge Graph, which is a large-scale knowledge base extracted from Wikipedia.